10 Greatest Stops on the LA to Vegas Drive

 • Time: 2 hours 35 minutes from LA

-EddieWorld, with its giant pink soft-serve ice cream storefront, is a welcome diversion on your journey through the desert from LA to Vegas.
+EddieWorld, with its giant pink soft-serve ice cream storefront, is a welcome diversion on your journey through the desert.
 Just off the road near Calico Ghost Town, fill up with gas: they claim to be the cheapest gas between Yermo and Vegas.
 Have lunch at the surprisingly good restaurant that features hand-rolled sushi and artisanal pizza.

 If you’re not feeling too hungry, you’ll still love the rows of self-serve candy.
 Who knew gas stations could be this fancy?